allegro/turnilo/docs/configuration.md

 **version** (string)

 The explicit version to use for this cluster.
-This does not need to be defined as the version will naturally be determined through introspection.
+Define this to override the automatic version detection.

 **timeout** (number)